masx200/Gemini-CLI-UI/README.md

 #### Chat Interface

-- **Use responsive chat or Gemini CLI** - You can either use the adapted chat interface or use the shell button to connect to Gemini CLI
+- **Use responsive chat or qwen CLI** - You can either use the adapted chat interface or use the shell button to connect to qwen CLI
-- **Real-time Communication** - Stream responses from Gemini with WebSocket connection
+- **Real-time Communication** - Stream responses from qwen with WebSocket connection
 - **Session Management** - Resume previous conversations or start fresh sessions
 - **Message History** - Complete conversation history with timestamps and